Working with delimiter-separated values

 - When in the editing mode, you can:

 - Modify the value right in the cell.
 To start a new line, use Ctrl+Enter.
-To save the changes, press Enter.
+To enter the value, press Enter.
 To restore an initial value and quit the editing mode, press Escape.

 - Insert the contents of a text file into the cell.
 To do that, right-click the cell and select Load File.
 Then select the necessary file in the dialog that opens.